 Attributes add meta-information to an XNC file.
-These are akin to labels with additional information about the file or features within.
 Examples of such meta-information are:

-- □ The span of the drill holes, e.g. they go from layer 1 to layer 2. - □ Whether a drill hole is plated or not. - □ Whether a drill hole is a via, a component hole, a mechanical hole.
+- ☐ The span of the drill holes, e.g. they go from layer 1 to layer 2. - ☐ Whether a drill hole is plated or not. - ☐ Whether a drill hole is a via, a component hole, or a mechanical hole.

-This meta-information is essential in PCB fabrication data.
-The fabricator needs to know this information to fabricate the board.
-The attribute syntax provides a flexible and standardized way to add meta-information to XNC files, independent of the specific semantics or application.
+This meta-information is essential in PCB fabrication data: the fabricator needs to know this to fabricate the board.